HC200ok/vue3-easy-data-table/README.md

 ## Searching
 Use `search-field` and `search-value` props to search for information in a specific field.
 If you don't pass the `search-field` prop, the component will search in all fields.

-notice: Searching feature is only available in client mode.
+notice: Searching feature is only available in client-side mode.

 <img src="./images/searching.png" width="100%"/>